beganovich/invoice-ninja-react/README.md

 Hi team,

-There are only a few steps to run this React app.
+There are only a few steps to run this React app:

 1. First of all clone this repository on your machine using this github link:
       HTTPS: https://github.com/Civolilah/invoice-ninja-react.git